aoanla/SRDBlog-Src/posts/2019/06/southafrica2019.rst

 \* South Africa has five categories for demographic analysis of the population - "Black African", "Coloured", "Indian/Asian",  "White" and "Other".
 Respondents to surveys must self-identify as one of these categories, for the purposes of census data; the actual self-identification of individuals who are classified as one of the first three categories varies with politics and age ("Black" and "People of Colour" being the usual identifications).

-Thanks to: Dianne "DiFibrillator" Silva (Chair) & Delia "Deeablo" du Toit (Secretary) from Golden City Rollers, Rachael "StingRay" Allgaier (Admin Chair) from Cape Town Rollergirls, Lucia de Almeida ( ) from Durban City Rollers and Laura "Misty" Pretorius (Marketing Head) from P-Town Roller Derby for contributing to this article.
+Thanks to: Dianne "DiFibrillator" Silva (Chair) & Delia "Deeablo" du Toit (Secretary) from Golden City Rollers; Rachael "StingRay" Allgaier (Admin Chair) from Cape Town Rollergirls; Lucia "Lunacy" de Almeida (Ex-Chair), Natalie "Chocovicious" Hendricks (Vice-Chair) and Trudy "Booty Trap" Fursman (Current Chair) from Durban City Rollers; and Laura "Misty" Pretorius (Marketing Head) from P-Town Roller Derby, for contributing to this article.